 - If you hear the sirens immediately stop what you are doing, go indoors and tune into your favorite radio or tv station for further details or seek shelter immediately.

 - To receive severe weather warnings indoors, Emergency Management and the National Weather Service recommend the purchase of a weather radio, which can be found on-line and can be purchased from local electronic stores.
-These radios can be programmed for your specific County and can sound for a variety of weather events.
+These radios can be programed for your specific County and can sound for a variety of weather events.